In Vitro Diagnostic Medical Device Regulation (IVDR)

 – to maintain high quality products and to satisfy all market needs;

-– to face the transition to the new requirements set by the IVDR 2017/746 issued by the European Commission in the times and methods established by the EU regulation 2017/746 and by the EU regulation 2022/112
+– to face the transition to the new requirements set by the IVDR 2017/746 issued by the European Commission in the times and methods established by the EU regulation 2017/746 and by Regulation (EU) 2024/1860.

 The purpose of the new regulation